-If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Developmentally disabled.
-Does not affect enrollment.
-Elderly and/or physically disabled Affects enrollment with a program (including an American Indian who does not have on-reservation status) contractor.
+If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Does not affect enrollment.
+Developmentally disabled.
+1 , , , , Affects enrollment with a program contractor.

 Term Definition County of Fiscal Responsibility The county of fiscal responsibility is the